Charge! (TV network): Affiliates

 At its outset, Sinclair slated the launch of Charge! to primarily take place on digital subchannels of stations it owns or operates.
 Other Sinclair stations will likely add Charge! during Spring 2017 (and also used it to replace Grit and Ion Mystery when their carriage agreements with Sinclair expired in January 2018), and Sinclair will continue to offer the network to stations outside its geographic footprint (the company projects Charge to reach over 50% of the U.S. by the end of 2nd quarter 2017).
 As of February 12, 2019, there are 56 affiliates of which 49 have the network on the air and 7 that have committed to broadcasting the network.

+It was announced that YouTube TV will add Charge! to their lineup on June 1, 2023.

+It is also available on the third digital subchannel on all ABC stations owned by ABC Owned Television Stations, which includes Fresno, Los Angeles, San Francisco, Chicago, New York, Durham, Philadelphia, and Houston.